 Residents Maintain Autonomy

-This metric measures the percentage of long-term care residents who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and bathing.
-Many would argue that this is a measure of a resident's well-being.
+Measures the percent of long-term patients who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and taking a bath.
+Some experts argue that this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This tells you the percent of residents who maintained mobility over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This indicates the percent of residents who remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' health.

 Hospitalizations